Pierre de Craon: Early life

-Craon was involved in the expedition of Louis I, Duke of Anjou to seize the kingdom of Naples, de Craon was entrusted with money to finance the expedition, but he kept the funds himself and spent his time in debauchery in Venice.
+Craon was entrusted with money to finance the expedition of Louis I, Duke of Anjou to seize the Kingdom of Naples, but he kept the funds himself and spent his time in debauchery in Venice.
 He was blamed for Louis' premature death and the collapse of the expedition.
 On his return to Paris, he was publicly upbraided by Louis' brother, John, Duke of Berry.
 However, his wealth protected him.

 Attack on Clisson

-In 1391, de Craon was abruptly expelled from the court in Paris, for unknown reasons.
+In 1391, Craon was abruptly expelled from the royal court in Paris for unknown reasons.
 He blamed Olivier V de Clisson, encouraged by de Clisson's enemy John IV, Duke of Brittany.
-After a period in Brittany, he returned to Paris in secret, planning to murder de Clisson.
-He waylaid de Clisson in a narrow street. de Clisson's unarmed servants fled, but de Clisson was saved from death by his chainmail coat, and was able to draw his sword and fend off his attackers.
-In the struggle, he fell from his horse and was knocked out against the door of a baker's shop.
+After a period in Brittany, Craon returned to Paris in secret, planning to murder Clisson.
+He waylaid Clisson in a narrow street.
+Clisson's unarmed servants fled, but Clisson was saved from death by his chainmail coat, and was able to draw his sword and fend off his attackers.
+In the struggle, he fell from his horse and was knocked unconscious against the door of a baker's shop.
 Believing him dead, Craon fled Paris for Brittany.

-In fact de Clisson was only superficially injured.
+In fact Clisson was only superficially injured.
 In the aftermath of the attack, several of Craon's servants in Paris were arrested and executed for assisting him.
 Craon's property was seized and his castle in Porchefontaine near Versailles was razed to the ground.
-John V refused to deliver de Craon to the king, so Charles and de Clisson marched on Brittany, only for the king to have a mental breakdown during the expedition, killing several of his own soldiers in a deranged fit. de Clisson's enemies at court blamed him for provoking the disaster, and instituted proceedings against him. de Clisson himself then fled to Brittany, to become a lifelong ally of his old enemy John IV.
+John V refused to deliver Craon to the king, so Charles and Clisson marched on Brittany, only for the king to have a mental breakdown during the expedition, killing several of his own soldiers in a deranged fit.
+Clisson's enemies at court blamed him for provoking the disaster and instituted proceedings against him.
+Clisson himself then fled to Brittany, becoming a lifelong ally of his old enemy John IV.